communitiesuk/eip-ero-notifications-api/README.md

 Either `./gradlew bootRun` or run the class `VoterCardApplicationsApiApplication`

 ### External Environment Variables
+The following environment variables must be set in order to run the application:
 * `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_ISSUER_URI` - the uri of the cognito ERO user pool JWT issuer.

 #### MYSQL Configuration